-The Transmedia Story Lab (TSL) has been awarded a $110,000 grant to create a historical transmedia project that illustrates how a climate of structural violence has impacted the health and wellbeing of black adolescents on Chicago’s South Side.
+The Transmedia Story Lab (TSL) has been awarded a $110,000 grant from the Andrew W. Mellon Foundation to create a historical transmedia project that illustrates how a climate of structural violence has impacted the health and wellbeing of black adolescents on Chicago’s South Side.

 The project, “Transmedia Collage: Histories of Violence and Futures of Health on Chicago’s South Side,” is being led by TSL’s co-founder, Patrick Jagoda, Associate Professor in the Departments of English and Cinema & Media Studies, and Jennifer Brier, Associate Professor in History and Gender & Women’s Studies at the University of Illinois at Chicago.
 Relying on faculty, staff, two graduate students in the humanities and sciences, and technical expertise from TSL, the team will collaborate with black South Side adolescents and adults to create Transmedia Collage.
 This project will use transmedia practices and the telling of a single story through multiple media forms and platforms to reframe research, policy, and public discourse about Chicago’s South Side.